 Energy conservation allows working with reflectivity and albedo values for the material without disrupting the law of physics.
 Therefore, It is considered a significant feature of PBR.

 The fresnel effect describes as different reflectivity occurs at a different angle.
 Or it can also be said that reflectivity depends upon the angle of incidence of light on the surface.
 So, if the angle of incidence of light is smaller then the reflection will be stronger.

-If the object is rendered with the appropriate fresnel effect, so it will show brighter reflection near the edges.
+If the object is Rendered with the appropriate fresnel effect, so it will show a brighter reflection near the edges.